 Many of these sapphires have natural lines that give it almost a 'woodgrain' look when combined with the golden brown colour.
 In golden sapphire these lines are very fine.
 The fine lines are normally beneath the surface and do not affect the durability.
 Golden sapphire has a hardness of Moh's 9, second only to diamond. |

 BEWARE of low quality!
-Some sellers are trading low quality brown sapphire and calling it 'Golden.'
+Some sellers are trading low quality brown sapphire and calling it golden or Goldsheen.
 The most common trap in the jewelry business is actually not fake stones, but selling low quality for a higher price than it should be.
+Do not be fooled.
+It's pretty easy to tell.
+The products have only a very weak golden shine and a very dark colour.
+Do not confuse this with a domed cabochon, which is showing mostly cross section.
+Some of the photos online may also have been altered to make them look better.
+All the photos on this website are real and have not been edited.

 High quality Golden sapphire material will really shine, however